 He demonstrated that if the tomato blossom is sprayed before pollination by wind, birds or bees takes place, the hormone pollinates it artificially and the tomato is seedless.

 Although seedless tomatoes have some advantages, especially for people with dental issues or stomach disorders, Mr. Shansky realized that the greatest value of the hormone spray lay in its quality of producing better fruit earlier by setting the first blossoms.

-Tomatoes from blossoms sprayed with the hormone were heavier, have fewer cracks and are less subject to black rot.
+Tomatoes from blossoms sprayed with the hormone were heavier, have fewer cracks, and are less subject to black rot.

-The tomato hormone spray was been field tested by the government and universities in such widely-separated areas as New Jersey and Texas and under such divergent weather conditions as those in Florida and Colorado.
+The tomato hormone spray was been field-tested by the government and universities in such widely-separated areas as New Jersey and Texas and under such divergent weather conditions as those in Florida and Colorado.

-Everywhere yield increases ranged from 30% to 50% after use of the spray.
+Everywhere yield increases ranged from 30% to 50% after the use of the spray.
 Fifty to 75 ripe tomatoes per tomato plant was an average yield, but one western grower sprayed a plant five times and got 200 tomatoes!

 Such concentrated spraying is certainly not recommended for the small gardener or the big operator, either.
 Experience has shown that a single application will produce good results, and one or two more at weekly intervals even better.